sfayn2/sfayn_gqlserver/README.md

 # sfayn_gqlserver

 Working on ecommerce site and would like to use graphene graphql server to serve client request.
-Django have a builtin user management one reasons that i decided to use django graphene over apollo server
+Django have a builtin user management one reason that i decided to use django graphene over apollo server

 ## Getting Started